 We encourage you to learn about pulmonary embolism so you can do your part to assure your doctors are well informed and better able to prevent, identify or rapidly treat pulmonary embolism.
 When under the care of a health care provider, always provide a COMPLETE medical and surgical history so your doctors understand your level of risk for pulmonary embolism, especially before undergoing major surgery.
 Do not conveniently hide important facts such as your history of smoking or using certain medications just to avoid a lecture or because you want these facts to remain personal.
 And, understand the risk factors and symptoms of pulmonary embolism.
 If you do experience one or more symptoms and recognize your risk factors for pulmonary embolism, you will be more likely to recognize when you are suffering from pulmonary embolism, go immediately to an emergency department, and clearly express your concern to the treating physician.
 Such a response will surely increase the chances of the best possible outcome.

-The attorneys and nurses of Meyers Evans Lupetin and Unatin will listen to you and ask the questions which need to be asked to determine whether a loved one was the victim of medical malpractice related to improper prevention, diagnosis, management, or treatment of pulmonary embolism.
+The medical malpractice attorneys and nurses of Meyers Evans Lupetin and Unatin will listen to you and ask the questions which need to be asked to determine whether a loved one was the victim of medical malpractice related to improper prevention, diagnosis, management, or treatment of pulmonary embolism.
 We have the experience and training to analyze the medical care described in the medical records and identify potential departures from the standards of medical care such as:

 - Failure to diagnose the signs and symptoms of pulmonary embolism

 - Failure to recognize and properly treat patients with pulmonary embolism who become hemodynamically unstable; and,